mtlongtin123/Resume_To_Life/resume_to_life_portfolio_dark_final_v6i/README.md

 ---

 ## Sections
-- **About** Ñ Background, interests, and academic focus
+- **About** Background, interests, and academic focus
-- **Experience** Ñ Interactive timeline of research, work, and leadership
+- **Experience** Interactive timeline of research, work, and leadership
-- **Projects** Ñ Live GitHub repository feed
+- **Projects** Live GitHub repository feed
-- **Athletics** Ñ Gallery of sports and achievements
+- **Athletics** Gallery of sports and achievements
-- **Contact** Ñ Direct form submission and LinkedIn links
+- **Contact** Direct form submission and LinkedIn links

 ---

 ## Deployment (GitHub Pages)
-If youÕd like to fork or adapt this site for your own portfolio:
+If you'd like to fork or adapt this site for your own portfolio:

 1. Clone the repository:
    ```bash